Shikachuu/stickerbomb/CONTRIBUTING.md

 4. Deploy some test resources by running `apply-samples` on Tilt UI or running `kubectl apply -f examples/sample-labeler.yaml`
 5. Make sure `mise lint` always passes on the codebase and there are no changes after running it.

+### License and Dependency Policy

+This project uses [cargo-deny](https://github.com/EmbarkStudios/cargo-deny) to ensure all dependencies use approved open-source licenses.
+The allowed licenses and dependency policies are defined in `deny.toml`.
+When adding new dependencies, make sure they comply with the approved license list, or add the missing license, however the license you adding MUST be a [FLOSS license](https://dwheeler.com/essays/floss-license-slide.html).

 ### Available commands

 | Command            | Alias     | Description                                                                                            |